kaikue/KittenBoat/README.md

 [x] A game that you hate but it has a cute kitten in it, so it's impossible to insult the kitten.
 [x] The kitten can ride a boat sometimes.
+[x] When you try to buy from the shop there's a random chance something bad happens.
 [x] The boat is hard to control precisely.
 [ ] There must be island gameplay and boat gameplay.
 	- island gameplay